Skip to main content

 What this means in practice:

-• NDIS may ask you to provide acquittals demonstrating funds were spent on disability-related supports
+• The NDIS may ask you to provide acquittals demonstrating funds were spent on disability-related supports

 Comparing the Three Options